-I read a lot of articles and forum posts hoping to find an answer and gathered a lot of information along the way.
+I read many articles and forum posts, hoping to find an answer and gathered a lot of information along the way.

 In short, this is what I found:

-With money transfer companies like TransferWise, it is effortless to send money to India from the UK, but most of these companies do not have a licence for the reverse remittance (from India to the UK).
+With money transfer companies like Wise (formerly TransferWise) and CurrencyFair, it is effortless to send money to India from the UK.
+Still, most of these companies do not have a licence for reverse remittance (from India to the UK).

 Bringing foreign currency into India is rather easy.

-But money transfer from India to UK, on the other hand, involves more complexity!
+But money transfer from India to the UK, on the other hand, involves more complexity!

 Repatriation from an NRE account

-Under the liberalisation scheme of the RBI, the money you have in your NRE (Non-Resident External) account is freely repatriable meaning no formalities or permissions are required for remittances abroad for any amount.
+Under the liberalised remittance scheme of the RBI, the money you have in your NRE (Non-Resident External) account is freely repatriable, meaning no formalities or permissions are required for remittances abroad for any amount.

-The funds in NRE account are in the first place deposited from abroad or are accrued from the interest or dividends paid from foreign investments so remitting them from India to abroad is relatively less hassle.
+The funds in the NRE account are in the first place deposited from abroad or are accrued from the interest or dividends paid from foreign investments.
+Hence, remitting them from India to abroad is relatively less hassle.

 Repatriation from NRO account

-If the funds you want to remit from India are in an NRO (Non-Resident Ordinary) account meaning the funds are from income earned in India, you need to meet the legal restrictions and limits.
+If you want to remit funds from your NRO (Non-Resident Ordinary) account in India, meaning the funds are from income earned in India, you need to meet the legal restrictions and limits.

-With NRO account, the remittance limit per year is USD $1 million subject to meeting procedural formalities.
-Like, you need to get a certification from a CA for taxes paid on your income in India.
+With an NRO account, the remittance limit per year is USD 1 million, subject to meeting procedural formalities.
+You need to get a certification from a CA for taxes paid on your income in India.